rbisdorff/Digraph3/docSphinx/tutorial.rst

       Compute relation : 12.73070
       Gamma sets       : 0.10812

-These run times were obtained on a genuine desktop computer equipped with an 11th Gen Intel® Core™ i5-11400 × 12 processor and 16.0 BG of CPU memory.
+These run times were obtained on a common desktop computer equipped with an 11th Gen Intel® Core™ i5-11400 × 12 processor and 16.0 BG of CPU memory.

 Setting threading parameters
 ````````````````````````````